nbel113/CS235-A3/README.md

 # CompSci 235 A3 - CS235Flix - nbel113

-## Warning
-Please ignore the latest commit from main
-Please pull the latest commit from master, or the first commit from October 30th from main

 ## Description
 Nigel Bell's submission for CompSci 235's Assignment 3, based on the course's skeleton Python project CS235Flix.